Rajib10098/Theme/README.md

-# Store theme code for blogg
+# Store theme code for the blog